dheeraj009joshi/jarvis/README.md

-# This is a python jarvis project created by Dheeraj Joshi (GitHub :- dheeraj009joshi) and Harshitha Chinthareddy (GitHub :- chinthareddyharshitha)
+# This is a python jarvis project created by Dheeraj Joshi (GitHub :- dheeraj009joshi)

 * There are two type of functions defined in functions folder:=
   1. online functions.